-- Require upgrade of elevators in condos and multi-family buildings having a C.O. before July 1, 2008 for Phase II Firefighter Service pursuant to ASME 17.1 and 17.3 when it is replaced or undergoing a major modification. - Coordinate the Code with statutory changes to SFM requirements for uniform lock boxes for elevator keys. - Require illumination in classrooms for all schools to be an average 40 foot-candles of light at each desktop. - Exempt from the Code certain pre-manufactured/site assembled family mausoleums. - Exempt temporary housing provided by Department of Corrections for prisoners. - Remove from the IRC foundation code requirements for sprinklers. - Clarify AC equipment must meet wind resistance standards. - Require existing AC equipment on roof surfaces to comply when they are required to be removed or replaced. - Implement changes to statutory requirements for CO detectors. - Include energy saving options and elements for buildings added to the law that are not already included in the Code, e.g. energy efficient centralized computer data centers in office buildings. - Clarify energy performance requirements for pool pumps apply only to filtration pumps and change the maximum run time cycle override at high speed from 2 hours to 24 hours (or on changeover cycle whichever is less). - Clarify sprinklers cannot be required for certain residential property used as rental property or changed in use category to primary rental use.
+- Require upgrade of elevators in condos and multi-family buildings having a Certificate of Occupancy (C.O.) before July 1, 2008 for Phase II Firefighter Service pursuant to American Society of Mechanical Engineers (ASME) 17.1 and 17.3 when it is replaced or undergoing a major modification. - Coordinate the Code with statutory changes to State Fire Marshal (SFM) requirements for uniform lock boxes for elevator keys. - Require illumination in classrooms for all schools to be an average 40 foot-candles of light at each desk-top. - Exempt from the Code certain pre-manufactured/site assembled family mausoleums. - Exempt temporary housing provided by Department of Corrections for prisoners. - Remove from the International Residential Code (IRC) foundation code requirements for sprinklers. - Clarify air conditioning (AC) equipment must meet wind resistance standards. - Require existing AC equipment on roof surfaces to comply when they are required to be removed or replaced. - Implement changes to statutory requirements for carbon monoxide (CO) detectors. - Include energy saving options and elements for buildings added to the law that are not already included in the Code, e.g. energy efficient centralized computer data centers in office buildings. - Clarify energy performance requirements for pool pumps apply only to filtration pumps and change the maximum run time cycle override at high speed from two hours to 24 hours (or on changeover cycle whichever is less). - Clarify sprinklers cannot be required for certain residential property used as rental property or changed in use category to primary rental use.